Physiology and Behavior Option

 - Produce a self-assessment of interpersonal and academic behaviors needed to achieve their individual career goals.

-Options in the Biology major require 20 or fewer additional credits beyond the basic Biology major, and most students can complete the additional course work in the Physiology and Behavior option in four years.
-Courses used to satisfy the Physiology and Behavior option requirements also satisfy the Organismal Biology, Physiology, Writing Intensive Course and Experiential Learning or Integrative Biology Elective requirements for the Biology major.
+The Physiology and Behavior option requires 15 or fewer additional credits beyond the basic Biology major, and most students can complete the additional option coursework in four years.
+Courses used to satisfy the Physiology and Behavior option requirements also satisfy the Organismal and Physiology Elective, Cellular, Molecular, and Genomics Elective, Writing Intensive Course, and Experiential Learning or Integrative Biology Elective requirements for the Biology major.
+Option courses also fulfill the Core Education Social Science and Beyond OSU II requirements.

 It is recommended that Physiology and Behavior option students take PH 201-PH 203.
 Students should also consider taking PSY 202Z which is optional but required for some of the Psychology elective courses.